Skip to content

 Employment Advisory Boards (EABs) were launched to advise, support and challenge prisons on their training and employment offer to prisoners and prison leavers.
 Their goal is to see more people leave prisons and enter sustainable employment.

-The Boards cover 92 prisons across England and Wales, including all resettlement prisons.
+The Boards cover more than 90 prisons across England and Wales, including all resettlement prisons.
 Each Board is chaired by a business leader from companies such as KPMG, Lotus Cars and Sodexo.
-They draw membership from their business networks, other leaders within local communities, organisations which support the transition from custody into the community, and people with lived experience
+They draw membership from their business networks, other leaders within local communities, organisations which support the transition from custody into the community, and people with lived experience.

 James Timpson, CEO, Timpson Group